How do I get proof of my no-claims discount?

 You may be able to use the following as proof of your no-claims bonus if they contain the right information:

-Your renewal letter
+Your car insurance renewal letter

-Your cancellation notice
+Your car insurance cancellation letter

 To be valid, it must be dated within two years of starting your new car insurance policy.
 Your insurer will also likely want to see the proof within a certain timeframe of your policy starting – this could be anywhere from 7 to 28 days, so ensure you have it ready as soon as possible.